 The JACL's endowment consists of approximately six individual funds established for a variety of purposes.
 Its endowment includes both donor-restricted endowment funds and funds designated by the Board of Directors to function as endowments.
-As required by generally accepted accounting principles ("GAAP"), net assets associated with endowment funds, including funds designated by the Board of Directors to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.
+As required by accounting principles generally accepted in the United States of America ("GAAP"), net assets associated with endowment funds, including funds designated by the Board of Directors to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.